robdmc/consecution/README.md

 Docker
 ---
-If you would like to try out consecution on docker, check out this repo and go into the `docker/` and do the following.
+If you would like to try out consecution on docker, check out consecution from github and navigate to the `docker/` subdirectory.
+From there, run the following.

 * Build the consecution image: `docker_build.sh`
 * Start a container: `docker_run.sh`